wp-plugins/floatbox-plus/readme.txt

 it is not included (not GPL compatible).
 You have two options, let the plugin download/install floatbox for you or do a manual installation of floatbox on your own (see installations instructions).

+This plugin is made for floatbox 3.24 (and below), if you want to use it with floatbox 3.50 or higher, please use the following patch: [patch/instructions](http://board.splash.de/showthread.php?t=11165)

 Please report bugs and/or feature-request to our ticket-system: [Bugtracker/Wiki](http://trac.splash.de/floatboxplus).
 For Support, please use the [forum](http://board.splash.de/forumdisplay.php?f=103).